BanklessTimes

 Joseph is a content writer and editor who has actively participated in crypto for over 6 years.
 He enjoys educating others about Web3 and covering its updates, regulatory developments, and exciting stories.

 A crypto crash is happening, with Bitcoin and top altcoins erasing some of their previous gains.
-Tokens like Story (IP), SPX6900 (SPX), Aerodrome Finance (AERO), and Monero tumbled by double digits.
-As a result, the market cap of all coins was down by 2.45% to $3.2 trillion.
+Tokens such as Story (IP), SPX6900 (SPX), Aerodrome Finance (AERO), and Monero tumbled by double-digit percentages.
+As a result, the market cap of all coins fell 2.45% to $3.2 trillion.

 crypto crash